Keyboard shortcuts

 Shutdown grace and systemd

---shutdown-grace-ms (default 5000, minimum 100) bounds the time Recovery::drop blocks waiting for outstanding recovery children to exit after issuing SIGKILL during shutdown.
+--shutdown-grace-ms (default 5000, range 100..60000) bounds the time Recovery::drop blocks waiting for outstanding recovery children to exit after issuing SIGKILL during shutdown.
 Children that outlive the grace are abandoned to PID 1 for reaping; the observer process exits either way, so the bound on shutdown latency is deterministic.

 In a systemd unit, TimeoutStopSec must be at least shutdown_grace_ms + 2 s (roughly: grace + reap margin) to ensure that systemd does not SIGKILL the observer mid-grace and leak an unreaped recovery child: